zaxkmoo/chord-coach/README.md

 # chord-coach
-personal chord coach by me
+personal chord coach by me, for personal use only